Wear Blue for Your Colon

 National Colorectal Cancer Awareness Month is observed in March

-A a valuable opportunity for healthcare providers, patients with the disease, and allies to advocate awareness and importance of getting pre-screened for prevention and learn about possible treatments.
+A valuable opportunity for healthcare providers, patients with the disease, and allies to advocate awareness and the importance of getting pre-screened for prevention and learn about possible treatments.
 Professionals take this time to recognize the opportunities available within the field of colon and rectal surgery and offer counseling and education on a case by case basis.
 If bowel movements seem unusual for more than a week, we encourage you to visit your doctor and find out more about this treatable health concern.

 There are (5) stages, these are the most important

 Stage (1) one; survival rate at this time is 90%. – Small polyps may begin to form in the colon, they start off as non-cancerous.
 During a colonoscopy (colon exam) the polyps are detected and may be removed.